-While hot dogs are a summer staple, dogs that are too hot are a summer bummer and potentially dangerous.
-Pups are prone to overheating and dehydration during the warm months, so make sure yours have enough water and try to keep them in the shade when you're outside.
+As the temperatures creep up in the summer, it’s critical to keep your dog cool.
+Dogs that are too hot are a summer bummer and potentially dangerous.
+Pups are prone to overheating and dehydration during the warm months, so make sure your dog has enough water and try to keep him in the shade when you're outside.
 Making sure your dog’s temperature is regulated on sticky days will prevent a potential health crisis.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.